Tuesday, September 3, 2024

 The story of Ganesh Chaturthi is an important part of the festival.
 It is believed that no one should see the moon without reading or hearing the story of Ganesha and Krishna's ShamantakamaNi episode.
 Otherwise, they will suffer from unnecessary blame and indignity due to Goddess Parvati's curse on the Moon.

-So, we should tell the story of Ganesha's attaining his title as "Lord of GaNas", why Parvati curses Moon, and the after-effects of that curse.
+So, we should tell the story of Ganesha attaining his title as "Lord of GaNas", why Parvati curses the Moon, and the after-effects of that curse.
 Lord Krishna was kind enough to turn this curse ineffective for those who read, tell, or remember this story on this day and put some akshata on their heads after performing the Ganesh Puja and hearing the story.

 I am sharing this story in a simple format for everyone's benefit.